Introduction to Deep Learning

 Step 1.
 Formulate / Outline the problem

-Firstly we must decide what it is we want our Deep Learning system to do.
-This lesson is all about image classification so our aim is to put an image into one of a few categories.
-Specifically in our case, we have 10 categories: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck
+First we must decide what we want our Deep Learning system to do.
+This lesson is about image classification and our aim is to put an image into one of a few categories.
+Specifically, in our case, we have 5 categories: [‘airplane’, ‘bird’, ‘cat’, ‘dog’, ‘truck’]

 Step 2.
 Identify inputs and outputs

-Next identify what the inputs and outputs of the neural network will be.
+Next identify what the inputs and outputs of the neural network.
 In our case, the data is images and the inputs could be the individual pixels of the images.
-We are performing a classification problem and we will have one output for each potential class.
+We want one output prediction for each potential image.

 Step 3.
 Prepare data

-Many datasets are not ready for immediate use in a neural network and will require some preparation.
-Neural networks can only really deal with numerical data, so any non-numerical data (e.g., images) will have to be somehow converted to numerical data.
-Information on how this is done and the data structure will be explored in Episode 02 Introduction to Image Data.
+Many datasets are not ready for immediate use in a deep learning and require some preparation.
+Neural networks can really only deal with numerical data, so any non-numerical data (e.g., images) have to be converted to numerical data.

-For this lesson, we will use an existing image dataset known as CIFAR-10 (Canadian Institute for Advanced Research).
-We will introduce the different data preparation tasks in more detail in the next episode but for this introduction, we will prepare the datset with these steps:
+For this lesson, we use an existing image dataset known as CIFAR-10 (Canadian Institute for Advanced Research).

 Callout